xlwings/xlwings/docs/udfs.rst

     :scale: 80%

 * This formula can be used in VBA, too.
+* The docstring (in triple-quotes) will be shown as function description in Excel.

 .. note::
   * You only need to re-import your functions if you change the function arguments or the function name.
   * Code changes in the actual functions are picked up automatically (i.e. at the next calculation of the formula, e.g. triggered by ``Ctrl-Alt-F9``), but changes in imported modules are not.
 This is the very behaviour of how Python imports work.
 The easiest way to come around this is by working with the debug server that can easily be restarted,
     see: :ref:`debugging`.
-If not working with the debug server, the ``pythonw.exe`` process currently has to be killed via Windows Task Manager.
+If you aren't working with the debug server, the ``pythonw.exe`` process currently has to be killed via Windows Task Manager.
   * The ``@xw.func`` decorator is only used by xlwings when the function is being imported into Excel.
 It tells xlwings for which functions it should create a VBA wrapper function, otherwise it has no effect on how the functions behave in Python.

-Get efficient: Array formulas
+Array formulas: Get efficient
 -----------------------------

 Calling one big array formula in Excel is much more efficient than calling many single-cell formulas, so it's generally